 The Calorie Myth

 If a book says calories don’t count and then proceeds to tell you how to eat in a way that reduces your appetite so you consume fewer calories and you lose weight, did the calories count?
 I would say yes.
 The Calorie Myth uses good foods (SANE) versus bad foods (INSANE) narrative to tell the reader how to eat.
 If I could basically summarize the entire book, I’d say eat a lot of protein.
 Protein is known to reduce appetite and help with fat loss.
 No myths.
 No mysteries.

 This is yet another nutritional book that states fructose is bad, but with little evidence to back up the claim.
 It has been 4 years since Alan Aragon discredited Dr. Lustig’s anti-fructose hysterics.
-Are we just suppose to assume fructose is evil like we used to assume saturated fat was “artery-clogging”?
+Are we just supposed to assume fructose is evil like we used to assume saturated fat was “artery-clogging”?

 He also goes into how we need glycerol-3-phosphate to store body fat and we mostly get that from carbs.
 Isn’t this what Gary Taubes got wrong in Good Calories, Bad Calories?
 Listen to Carbsane on Episode 39 of Evil Sugar Radio explain this point (jump to 28:20, show no longer online).
 The implication that restricting carbs somehow gives one a free pass on storing calories as fat is the myth.

 Bailor also repeats the most nauseating health advice ever, which is to drink lots of water to boost your metabolism.
 I don’t think so.
 Drink a lot of water and your body temperature drops.
 Matt Stone has been on the topic of this for a few years.
 When I stopped drinking so much water, my body temperature increased and my sleep quality improved.

 Unlike Death By Food Pyramid, there is no mention of nutrient-dense foods such as offal, bone broths, and fermented foods.
 But foods such as low-fat dairy, skinless chicken, and egg whites are listed.
 Uggh.
 From a calculator standpoint, he may be right, but I’m more persuaded by Denise Minger’s approach to nutrition and whole food.